In Riemannian geometry, the divergence of a vector field over a Riemannian manifold is the real valued smooth function defined by

 Alternatively, the divergence of a vector field in some point is calculated (or alternatively defined) by the integral formula

-where runs over the domains with smooth boundary containing point and is the unit vector of outer normal to the surface .
+where runs over the open submanifold?s containing point and with smooth boundary and is the unit vector of outer normal to the hypersurface .
 The formula does not depend on the shape of boundaries taken in limiting process, so one can typically take a coordinate chart and balls with decreasing radius in this particular coordinate chart.

-Although an orientation is required for the usual notion of Hodge star as given above, we may take it as valued in pseudoforms to show that the orientation (or even orientability) of is irrelevant (since the Hodge star is applied twice, returning us to untwisted forms).
-The metric is hidden in the volume form and in the “dot product”.
+Although an orientation is required for the usual notion of Hodge star as given above, we may take it as valued in pseudoforms to show that the orientation (or even orientability) of is irrelevant (since the Hodge star is applied twice, returning us to untwisted forms, and since a bounding hypersurface has a natural ‘outwards’ pseudoorientation).
+However, the metric, which is hidden in the volume form and in the “dot product”, is relevant.

 If is the Cartesian space endowed with the canonical Euclidean metric, then the divergence of a vector field is